3D Printing Guide

 Sanding and polishing are effective methods for smoothing resin-based prints, as they remove any rough or porous areas on the surface.
 However, heat-based smoothing techniques, such as using a heat gun, should be avoided with resin-based filaments.

-Achieving a smooth surface on 3D prints is important in producing professional-quality results.
+Achieving a smooth surface on 3D prints is crucial in producing professional-quality results.
 There are several smoothing techniques to choose from, including sanding, polishing, chemical smoothing, and using tools such as heat guns and rotary multitools.
 Each method has its advantages and disadvantages, so it’s essential to carefully consider your specific project needs and goals before choosing a smoothing technique.

 Share Article